 - Onions: 7–11 hours

 How to dehydrate apples

-Apples are one of the easiest fruits to dehydrate, great considering they make a healthy trail snack yet weigh so much.
+Apples are one of the easiest fruits to dehydrate, and that’s great considering they make a healthy trail snack yet weigh so little.

 Wash apples and decide whether you want to leave the skin on or peel it.
 Coring the center of the apple will allow for perfect apple O-rings.
-Otherwise, simply cut thing slices about a ¼ of a inch.
+Otherwise, simply cut thin slices about a ¼ inch-thick.
 Soak them in lemon juice to prevent browning, or get them in the dehydrator quickly.